 I was born in Belarus, and spent my childhood in Russia, among medieval mounds, under gloomy spruce trees.
 I got an equivalent of Masters in Physics (Biophysics) from the Moscow State University in 2003, and a PhD in Neuroscience from the Institute of Higher Nervous Activity and Neurophysiology (Russian Academy of Science, Moscow) in 2005.

 After getting a degree, for a few years I worked in corporate business as a manager and analyst for the Procter & Gamble company.
 I specialized in predictive modeling of logistics networks, product flow optimization, data analysis, and corporate training.
-In 2010 I returned to academic neuroscience, and had a wonderful postdoc experience at Brown University, in the group of Carlos Aizenman.
+In 2010 I returned to academic neuroscience, and had a great postdoc experience at Brown University, in the group of Carlos Aizenman.

 In 2014 I joined Bard College as an Assistant Professor of Biology.